SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

     pair: Variant ; CanonicalPSO
     pair: Variant ; OGCR
     pair: Variant ; SPSO-2011
+    pair: Variant ; AIS PSO
+    pair: Variant ; APSO

 - "CanonicalPSO" (Canonical Particule Swarm Optimisation, see [ZambranoBigiarini13]_), classical algorithm called "canonical" of particle swarm, robust and defining a reference for particle swarm algorithms,
 - "OGCR" (Simple Particule Swarm Optimisation), simplified algorithm of particle swarm with no bounds on insects or velocities, not recommanded because less robust, but sometimes a lot more efficient,
-- "SPSO-2011" (Standard Standard Particle Swarm Optimisation 2011, voir [ZambranoBigiarini13]_), 2011 reference algorithm of particule swarm, robust, efficient and defined as a reference for particle swarm algorithms.
+- "SPSO-2011" (Standard Particle Swarm Optimisation 2011, voir
+  [ZambranoBigiarini13]_), 2011 reference algorithm of particule swarm, robust, efficient and defined as a reference for particle swarm algorithms.
+This algorithm is sometimes called ":math:`\omega`-PSO" or "Inertia PSO" because it incorporates a so-called inertia contribution, or also called "AIS" (for "Asynchronous Iteration Strategy") or "APSO" (for "Advanced Particle Swarm Optimisation") because it incorporates evolutionary updating of the best elements, leading to intrinsically improved convergence of the algorithm.

 The following are a few practical suggestions for the effective use of these
 algorithms:

-- The recommended variant of this algorithm is the "SPSO-2011" even if the "CanonicalPSO" algorithm remains by default the more robust of the two.
+- The recommended variant of this algorithm is the "SPSO-2011" even if the "CanonicalPSO" algorithm remains by default the more robust one.
 - The number of particles or insects usually recommended varies between 40 and 100 depending on the algorithm, more or less independently of the dimension of the state space.
+Usually, the best performances are obtained for populations of 70 to 500 particles.
+Even if the default value for this elementary parameter comes from extended knowledge on these algorithms, it is recommanded to adapt it to the difficulty of the given problems.
 - The recommended number of generations for population evolution is often around 50, but it can easily vary between 25 and 500.
 - The maximum number of evaluations of the simulation function should usually